machinateur/android-chrome-tab-transfer/README.md

 # tab-transfer

-A tool to transfer google chrome tabs from your android phone to your computer using `adb`.
+A tool to transfer google chrome tabs from your phone to your computer using developer tools.

+This is one of the most reliable ways to transfer larger amounts of opened tabs when switching phones, as it comes with utilities to reopen the exported tabs.

 ## Prerequisites